area17/twill/docs/.sections/media-library.md

 ```

 ### File library
 The file library is much simpler but also works with S3 and local storage.
-To associate files to your model, use the `HasFiles` and `HandleFiles` traits, the `$filesParams` configuration and the `files` form partial.
+To associate files to your model, use the `HasFiles` and `HandleFiles` traits, the `$filesParams` configuration and the `files` form field.

 When it comes to using those data model files in the frontend site, there are a few methods on the `HasFiles` trait that will help you to retrieve direct URLs: